FiloSottile/mkcert/README.md

 	-cert-file FILE, -key-file FILE, -p12-file FILE
 	    Customize the output paths.

+	-ecdsa
+	    Generate a certificate with an ECDSA key.

 	-pkcs12
 	    Generate a ".p12" PKCS #12 file, also know as a ".pfx" file, containing certificate and key for legacy applications.